Budgeting Tips for Students — Living on Limited Income Without Crashing

 Tip 3 — textbooks and course materials are a separate category

-Course material costs vary wildly by semester (a heavy lab semester might cost $400 in materials; a humanities semester might cost $80).
+Course material costs vary wildly by semester (a heavy lab semester runs $400 in materials; a humanities semester runs $80).
 Folding them into the monthly food-and-fun budget produces a guaranteed first-of-semester crisis.

 Tip 4 — track where money actually goes for one month

 The first practical step in any budget is measurement.
-For a student, this means writing down — even roughly — every dollar spent for a single month.
+For a student, that means writing down — even roughly — every dollar spent for a single month.
 The exercise is annoying for the first week and revelatory for the second.
-Almost every student discovers categories they had not realised consumed real money: campus coffee, vending machines, weekend takeout, ride-sharing for short trips that could be walked.
+Almost every student discovers categories they hadn't realised consumed real money: campus coffee, vending machines, weekend takeout, ride-sharing for short trips that could be walked.

-The point of the exercise is not judgment; it's calibration.
+The point of the exercise isn't judgment; it's calibration.
 The category that consumes 20% of discretionary spending without contributing 20% of the value is the obvious place to make the first small adjustment.

 Tip 5 — the social spending category needs a number